Planning Your Holiday

 What's more, we can often save you time and money.
 The misconception is that booking a trip with a tour operator or travel agent costs you more.
 Not true!
 The cost to you, the consumer, is the same and, often better as we pass on our good contract rates to you.
 Because we are local and have gone to great lengths to source the best value options available.

 How do you earn your money?
 We earn our income (wages) from a commission paid to us by the tourism operator.
 This commission is deducted from the normal retail rate (the retail rate is the rate you would normally pay if you went direct to the supplier)

-To make your New Zealand travel dreams come true you need the right team in your corner.
+To make your Australian travel dreams come true you need the right team in your corner.
 That’s where we come in!
 We’ve been helping travellers enjoy the very best of Australia and New Zealand since 2001 and have learned plenty of tricks which will help you have a hassle-free and super fun holiday.
 Our past guest testimonials speak volumes about our excellent service and tour planning ability.